-The 3,000 mm thick, 10,000 m3 raft foundation under the tower, rests on 1,500 mm diameter piles 25 meters in length, while 1,200 mm diameter piles 18 meters in length are used elsewhere.
-Hot rolled profiles and plates, purchased from European steel mills, were fabricated at the Cimtas’ Gemlik Works and transported to Moscow using river vessels.
-A self-climbing formwork system was utilized for casting the core structuresDuring the construction of the Eurasia Tower, more than 29,000 tons of structural steel, 80,000 m3 of reinforced concrete and 170,000 m2 of metal decking was used.
+The 3,000 mm thick, 10,000 m3 raft foundation under the tower, rests mainly on 1,500 mm diameter piles, 25 m in length, together with 1,200 mm diameter, 18 m piles.
+Hot rolled profiles and plates were fabricated at Çimtaş and transported to Moscow using river vessels.
+A self climbing formwork system was utilized for casting the core structures.

-During the construction of the Eurasia Tower, more than 29,000 tons of structural steel, 80,000 m3 of reinforced concrete and 170,000 m2 of metal decking was used.
+During the construction of the Eurasia Tower, more than 29,000 tons of structural steel, 80,000 m3 of reinforced concrete and 170,000 m2 of metal decking were used.

 The structural design of the Eurasia Tower was developed by collaborative work between the Thornton-Tomasetti Engineers, ENKA Design Office and Gorproekt.

-The Eurasia Tower project with its completed MEP systems in the shell and core stage was handed over for operation in late 2013.
+The Eurasia Tower project with its completed mechanical, electrical and plumbing systems in the shell and core stage was handed over for operation in late 2013.

 Moscow City Plot 12 – Eurasia Tower

 |Reinforced Concrete||80,000 m³|

 |Metal Decking||180,000 m2|